angusb/puzzles/README.md

 puzzles
 =======

-sometimes interview questions can be fun
+Sometimes interview questions can be fun.
+This houses a couple scripts I've hacked together.